KXGN-TV: Moore ownership (1957–1989)

 From the beginning, it was clear that KXGN-TV would be a small station.
 In a 1959 United States Senate hearing in Helena which focused on the issue of cable television putting some small stations in the Mountain West out of business, Moore noted that KXGN's population served was the smallest "of any TV station in America, perhaps in the world".
 It initially had no network affiliation at all, struggling to produce five hours of live and filmed programming a day with a staff of nine.
 In 1962, salvation came when a receiving facility and microwave hookup were built east of Glendive at Wibaux to receive and send on programs from CBS affiliate KDIX-TV in Dickinson, North Dakota.
-The hookup allowed Moore to raise enough money to relocate the station to its present studio facilities, a former implement dealership, and a higher tower site in 1963.
+The hookup allowed Moore to raise enough money to relocate the station to new studio facilities in a former implement dealership and build a higher tower site in 1963.

 Moore was also able to get ahead of the cable problem by purchasing a 50 percent stake in the cable system built to serve Glendive with television in 1968, and even after local viewers could subscribe to a choice in programming, KXGN remained popular because of its extensive community service orientation and unduplicated coverage of eastern Montana.
 By that time, ABC programs were off the schedule; the station had settled into its pattern for the next 40 years of being a primary CBS affiliate with selected NBC programs.
-CBS would later grant the station permission to air CBS programming from 6 to 9 p.m., as it does today, to improve ratings; this also allowed it to air NBC or other programming in the 9 p.m. hour.
+CBS would later grant the station permission to air CBS programming from 6 to 9 p.m. to improve ratings; this also allowed it to air NBC or other programming in the 9 p.m. hour and NBC Nightly News and the CBS Evening News back-to-back.
 Local programming included live bingo five days a week during the winter months and local news specials as needed.